Panduza/pza-emu-hanmatek-hm310t/README.md

 # Limitation

-The State send by the Client (client.py) must be True otherwise (False or something else) the Pico crashes.
+The State send by the Client (client.py) must be True otherwise (False or something else) the controle of the Pico crashes.

-# build and run project
+# Build and run project

 mkdir build